openhealthcare/opal/doc/docs/reference/subrecords.md

 * `episode_type` Optional episode type string to check for modal customisations
 * `patient_list` Optional patient list slug string to check for modal customisations

+#### Subrecord.get_modal_footer_template

+Classmethod to add a custom footer to a modal, used for example to denote if the data from a model has been sourced from an external source

 #### Subrecord.update_from_dict()
 An instance method that will update a model with a dictionary.
 This method is used to provides a hook for changing the way a subrecord handles being updated from serialised data.

 For example on a new allergy
     allergy.update_from_dict({"drug": "penicillin"})

 will update the allergy to have the correct drug

 #### Subrecord.bulk_update_from_dicts()